 DuckStation is a recent PlayStation 1 emulator that focuses on bringing accuracy, speed, and playability to low-end computers, as well as, high-end ones.
 While the emulator promises to be as accurate as possible, the developers are trying to put performance as a high priority.
 The emulator is facile to navigate compared to the once-best PS1 emulator, ePSXe.

 You can download this fine emulator from the official Github page.
 To stay up to date with recent updates, it’s highly recommended to bookmark the link.
-After you download the emulator, you’ll need to get the BIOS in order to launch the program and, of course, play games.
+Once you’ve clicked the link, Duckstation should start downloading as a RAR file.
+Once finished, you’ll need to get the BIOS in order to launch the program and, of course, play games.

 Note that mismatching game regions and BIOS regions may sometimes cause compatibility issues, so it’s highly recommended to match the BIOS with its respectable region.